 - 2. The Registry shall proceed in accordance with Rule 16 and 17.
-The Registry shall as soon as practicable notify the President of the Court of First Instance of the co-pending actions and the dates attributed to them. - 3.
-If the date attributed by the Registry to the action for infringement pursuant to Rule 17.1(a) is within three months of the date attributed to the action for declaration of non-infringement the President of the Court of First Instance shall require the panel of the central division to stay all further proceedings in the action for a declaration.
+The Registry shall as soon as practicable notify the President of the Court of First Instance of the co-pending actions and the dates attributed to them.
+The presiding judges of the panels seized shall be informed likewise about the action in the other division. - 3.
+If the date attributed by the Registry to the action for infringement pursuant to Rule 17.1(a) is within three months of the date attributed to the action for declaration of non-infringement the panel of the central division shall stay all further proceedings in the action for a declaration.
 If the date attributed to the action for infringement is outside the said three month period there shall be no stay but the presiding judges of the central division and the local or regional division concerned shall consult to agree on the future progress of proceedings including the possibility of a stay of one action pursuant to Rule 295(k).

-Rule 72 - Action for declaration of non-infringement and action for revocation
+Rule 77 - Action for declaration of non-infringement and action for revocation

-An action for declaration of non-infringement may be lodged together with an action for revocation of the patent (or patents) in question.
-Fees shall be paid in accordance with both Rules 47 and 57 and Rules 68 and 69.
+An action for declaration of non-infringement may be lodged together with an action for revocation of the patent in question.
+Fees shall be paid in accordance with both Rules 46 and Rules 70 and 74.